 Musicians from the Fairmont State University School of Fine Arts will perform an evening of music beginning at 7:30 p.m.
 Friday, Feb.
 21, at Noteworthy Sweets, 91 Fairmont Ave., Fairmont.
 The program will pair the sweet sounds of FSU’s Music Department with the sweet treats available for purchase during the program.

-The members of the Fairmont State University Common Book Committee are happy to announce the Common Book title for the 2013-2014 academic year.
-With the help of many wonderful recommendations from faculty and staff George Prochnik’s “In Pursuit of Silence: Listening for Meaning in a World of Noise” has been selected.
+The Fairmont State University Common Book Committee announced in the fall of 2013 that the Common Book title for the 2013-2014 academic year is George Prochnik’s “In Pursuit of Silence: Listening for Meaning in a World of Noise.”

 Prochnik will speak about his book at 7 p.m. on Tuesday, Feb.
 18, in Colebank Hall.
 Doors open at 6:30 p.m.
 Admission is free and open to the public.